dalgwen/openhab-addons/bundles/org.openhab.transform.timedevent/README.md

 # Multi / Long Press Transformation Service

 Transforms button press to a detailed character string.
 Handle multi press and long press.
 Long press is available only for devices that can send another event besides the "activation" event.
-This second event can be a standard "release" event, or even an "off" event if you want to use a switch as this.
+This second event can be a standard "release" event, or even an "off" event if you want to use a switch for this.

 Consult this table to see what this profile can do: